svanderburg/nix-processmgmt/README.md

   manager agnostic configuration.
 It can be used to target all process managers that this toolset supports.
-* `services-agnostic` is a process manager-agnostic configuration set of common system services: Apache HTTP server, MySQL, PostgreSQL and Apache Tomcat.
+* `services-agnostic` is a process manager-agnostic configuration set of common system services, such as Apache HTTP server, MySQL, PostgreSQL and Apache Tomcat.
 * `service-containers-agnostic` extends the previous examples with configuration files so that these system services can be deployed as Disnix containers -- services in which other services can be hosted.